 The intrepid group made up of members of staff and parents were inspired by Matt Ball, one of the School’s Governors, who was an enthusiastic cyclist and who tragically lost his fight against cancer last July.
 The challenge was planned in Matt’s memory and in support of the Phyllis Tuckwell Hospice Care who gave such wonderful care to Matt and his family in his final days.

 Quite a crowd, including Matt’s family, turned out to wish the cyclists good luck and cheer them on their way.
 Having completed several group training rides there was already a great team spirit and each member offered help, advice, support and encouragement when it was needed to help the team reach their goal of the Eiffel Tower.

-Yateley Manor’s chess players returned from the IAPS Chess Championship with individually and teams awards
+Yateley Manor’s chess players returned from the IAPS Chess Championship with individual and team awards

-Andrew Martin, Director of Chess at Yateley Manor said “The IAPS Chess Championship is a very prestigious chess tournament and this is a fantastic set of results.
+International chess master and Director of Chess at Yateley Manor Andrew Martin said “The IAPS Chess Championship is a very prestigious chess tournament and this is a fantastic set of results.
 To have a National Chess Champion and one individual and two team National runners-up is very impressive.
 Congratulations to all our chess players who have worked really hard for their success.”